The Queen of the Americas

 A timid soul, until the end of days,

-While trying to avoid the Woman’s gaze.
+Trying to avoid the Woman’s gaze.

 His humble heart was heavy with despair,

-For though his dying uncle needed care,
+And though his dying uncle needed care,

 His frozen footsteps faltered in his dread,